keitharogers/basic_stack/terraform-config/README.md

 Terraform maintains a state file to keep track of any changes to the infrastructure.

-The full Terraform provisioning script is displayed below:
+The full Terraform provisioning script is displayed below.
+The 'ami' id's displayed under the 'aws_instance' resource sections refer to the ami's that were created with Packer earlier on:

 ```
 provider "aws" {